Galfurian/mudint/index.md

 ## License

-`ustr` is licensed under the MIT License.
+`MUDInt` is licensed under the MIT License.